Chart Color Schemes

 Greenwood - Warwick has a typical household mix, with a lower-than-average median household size

-Family households comprise 75.7% of all households, including 33.8% couples with children, 29.5% couples without children, and 11.5% single parent families.
-Non-family households account for the remaining 24.3%, with lone person households at 21.7% and group households comprising 2.5%.
-The median household size is 2.6 people, which is smaller than the Greater Perth average of 2.7.
+Family households account for 75.7 percent of all households, including 33.8 percent couples with children, 29.5 percent couples without children, and 11.5 percent single parent families.
+Non-family households constitute the remaining 24.3 percent, with lone person households at 21.7 percent and group households comprising 2.5 percent of the total.
+The median household size is 2.6 people, smaller than the Greater Perth average of 2.7.

 Frequently Asked Questions - Households